junxianyong/Gemabry/README.md

 `pip install -r requirements.txt`

 #### API Key Configuration
-1. Create a `.env` file in the root directory of the cloned repository.
+1. Modify the `.env` file in the root directory of the cloned repository.
-2. Add the following line to the `.env` file:
+2. Replace `YOUR_API_KEY` on the following line with your own API Key:
     `API_KEY=YOUR_API_KEY`

 #### Running the Application